bmeck/I-D/javascript-mjs/draft.md

 --- middle

 # Introduction

+This document updates existing media types for the ECMAScript programming language.
+It supercedes the media types in [RFC4329].

+# Background

-In the [ECMA-262] 6th Edition of the EcmaScript language standard a new top level grammar was introduced for EcmaScript Modules.
-This now makes two possible top level grammars for any given Source Text of EcmaScript.
-The TC39 standards body for EcmaScript has determined that Media Types are outside of their scope of work [TC39-MIME-ISSUE].
+In the [ECMA-262] 6th Edition of the ECMAScript language standard a new top level grammar was introduced for ECMAScript Modules.
+This now makes two possible top level grammars for any given Source Text of ECMAScript.
+The TC39 standards body for ECMAScript has determined that media types are outside of their scope of work [TC39-MIME-ISSUE].

-It is not possible to fully determine if a Source Text of EcmaScript is meant to be parsed in the Module or Script grammar goals based upon content alone.
+It is not possible to fully determine if a Source Text of ECMAScript is meant to be parsed in the Module or Script grammar goals based upon content alone.
 Therefore, scripting environments must use out of band information in order to determine what goal a Source Text should be treated as.
-To this end Node.js has chosen to adopt a new file extension of .mjs for determining the goal of a given Source Text.
+To this end some scripting environments have chosen to adopt a new file extension of .mjs for determining the goal of a given Source Text.

-The existing Media Type registration of {{RFC4329}} also has references to withdrawn standards and should be updated to reflect that as well.

-## Notational Conventions
+# Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
 {{RFC2119}}.

-# Changes

-This specification proposed to remove the text from {{RFC4329}} pertaining to outdated or withdrawn references to JS15, ECMA, EcmaCompact, and E4X.

-It redefines the types in {{RFC4329}} to be relevant to any environment wishing to obtain Media Type information related to EcmaScript.

-# IANA Considerations
+# Registration

-## JavaScript Media Types

-The Media Types are to be updated to remove withdrawn or out of date information.
-In addition, a new file extension of .mjs is to be added to the list of File extensions with the restriction that it must correspond to the Module grammar of [ECMA-262].
+The ECMAScript media types are to be updated to point to a non-vendor specific standard undated specification of ECMAScript.
+In addition, a new file extension of .mjs is to be added to the list of file extensions with the restriction that it must correspond to the Module grammar of [ECMA-262].

-### text/javascript
+## text/javascript

 Type name:               text
 Subtype name:            javascript
 Required parameters:     none
-Optional parameters:     charset, see section 4.1.
+Optional parameters:     charset, see section 4.1 of [RFC4329].
 Encoding considerations:
   The same as the considerations in section 3.1 of [RFC3023].

-Security considerations: See section 5.
+Security considerations: See section 5 of [RFC4329].
 Interoperability considerations:
-  None, except as noted in other sections of this document.
+  See notes in various sections of [RFC4329].
+  This media type does not specify the grammar of [ECMA-262] used.

 Published specification: [ECMA-262]
 Applications which use this media type:
-  Script interpreters as discussed in this document.
+  Script interpreters as discussed in [RFC4329].

 Additional information: